-Join Allyson and the Permafrost and Community Team for a live event from the Oregon Museum of Science & Industry on Thursday, 28 February at 11:00am AKST (12pm PST, 1pm MST, 2pm CST, 3pm EST).
-Register here
+Now Archived!
+PolarConnect event with Allyson and the Permafrost and Community Team from the Oregon Museum of Science & Industry on Thursday, 28 February 2019.
+You can access this and other events on the PolarConnect Archives site.

 Alaska’s land, water, plants, wildlife, and seasons are undergoing a great upheaval, and its people, especially the tribal communities living in remote villages are directly and severely impacted by these changes.
 The project will provide the traditionally-underserved tribal communities of the Upper Kuskokwim region the motivation, resources, climate science knowledge and skills to study the impact of climate change on their tribal way of life and environment.

 The project will establish local climate and permafrost observation system and map land cover and permafrost in the Upper Kuskokwim region.
 It will also develop a geo-hazard map for the region to facilitate safe subsistence and recreational practices and land use.
 The data, knowledge, and skills gained through this project will benefit the tribal communities in implementation of safe land use practices, and planning for the future.

 The team will fly to the remote villages and then travel by hiking, on a ATV, and by boat.
 Telida is an Upper Kuskokwim Athabascan village.
 Telida is located on the south side of the Swift Fork (McKinley Fork) of the Kuskokwim River, about 50 miles northeast of Medfra.
 Nikolai is also an Upper Kuskokwim Athabascan village.
 Eighty-one percent of the population is Alaska Native or part Native.
 Nikolai’s tribal members are active in subsistence food-gathering.
 Learn more at Alaska’s Upper Kuskokwim River Region’s website